 Finally, our protocol was carried out in a controlled laboratory environment, where conditions could be optimized and sources of variability minimized.
 While this approach permitted precise measurement, it did not allow us to incorporate the complexity of real-world settings.
 Factors such as crowding/the presence and movement of other people, unpredictable obstacles, and the dynamic nature of public environments were not captured in our assessments.
 Similarly, we were unable to evaluate how our recommendations perform when applied within everyday contexts where environmental demands, competing stimuli, varied spatial layouts, and user priorities may differ substantially from those observed in laboratory conditions.
 These gaps highlight an important direction for future research.
 Field-based studies, conducted in environments that reflect the lived experiences of wheeled mobility device users, will be essential for validating our recommendations to ensure their practical relevance and applicability.
 Regardless, this work serves as a critical foundation for the improvement in accessible space design and guiding harmonization of accessibility standards across Canada.

+Copyright Statement

+This document may be used and shared provided that the KITE Research Institute – University Health Network is credited as the source, the contents are not modified, and the use is non-commercial.
+For permission to modify the content and/or use it for commercial purposes, please contact the KITE Research Institute – University Health Network.

 References